Nighttime Stereo Depth Estimation using Joint Translation-Stereo Learning: Light Effects and Uninformative Regions: Introduction

+The presence of fake image structures can provide inaccurate/fake depths for stereo, and hence we intend to also address this problem.
+First, in the training stage, for handling regions containing glow/glare light effects, we use a structure-preservation constraint.
+This is based on the idea that beyond the light effects, there is structural similarity between the input night (or day) images and the rendered day (or night) images.
+Second, in the testing stage, for handling uninformative regions, we finetune our method on the testing night pair (i.e., test-time optimisation) using a self-supervised weighted-smoothness constraint.
+The basic idea is that in the uninformative regions, we propagate depths from the neighboring informative regions that have more correct depths.
+As shown in Fig.~\ref{figure_into}, our method outperforms the state-of-the-art methods in both general stereo vision \cite{chang2018pyramid} and nighttime stereo vision \cite{sharma2018into}.

-To summarize, our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce an end-to-end learning-based method to address the problem of nighttime stereo vision.
-Additionally, our method uses no direct supervision and does not need ground-truth disparities for training on nighttime images. \item We propose a novel idea of using a joint network that performs translation and stereo matching simultaneously.
-Our experiments confirm that compared to the individual approaches, our joint network generates stereo-consistent translations and provides better disparity results. \item We introduce a stereo-consistency constraint into the translation network to ensure that it generates translations stereo-consistently, namely, the stereo images in each rendered pair contain consistent image contents/structures, which is imperative for stereo matching. \item We address the limitations of the current state-of-the-art methods on nighttime stereo vision.
-Our method significantly outperforms them in both the computational efficiency and the estimated disparity accuracy, particularly for robustness to glow, streak-like flares and high-glare. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*] \itemsep{-0.03in} \item We introduce an end-to-end learning-based joint translation and stereo network to address the problem of nighttime stereo depth estimation.
+Our method uses no direct supervision and does not need ground-truth disparities for training on night images. \item We introduce a stereo-consistency constraint into the translation network to ensure that it generates a rendered pair stereo-consistently, namely, the stereo images in a rendered pair contain consistent image structures. \item To our knowledge, our method is the first to address the fakeness problem that occurs in unsupervised/unpaired image translation.
+For night images, this problem arises for glow/glare light effects and uninformative regions.
+To address the problem, we propose to add a structure-preservation constraint in the training stage for handling glow/glare regions; and a self-supervised weighted-smoothness constraint in the testing stage for handling the uninformative regions. \end{itemize} Our experiments show that our method provide sharper and more accurate depth results, particularly for robustness to glow/glare, streak-like flares, low-light regions, etc.